 Failure to file a cost report completed in accordance with instructions and rules by the cost report due date constitutes an administrative contract violation.
 In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.

-1 TAC §355.105(b)(4)(C)(ii)
+Extensions Granted Only for Good Cause (1 TAC §355.105(c)(3))